From 1 January 2021, there will be changes to how you export and declare excise goods – alcohol, tobacco and certain oils.

 - unregistered commercial importer

-Movements to exempt consignees will also no longer be able to take place on EMCS.
+Movements to exempt consignees in member states will also no longer be able to take place on EMCS.

 If your goods are dispatched on or before 31 December 2020 but received on or after 1 January 2021

-You do not need to complete a customs export declaration in the UK if:
+You do not need to complete a customs export declaration in Great Britain if:

 - the goods are travelling under a recognised excise scheme at that time